strvcom/DeallocTests/README.md

 Alloc MainCoordinator
 Dealloc MainCoordinator
 ```

-If you comment first line and uncomment the second one, you will see that retain cycle disappears and test will succeed.
+If you comment out the first line and uncomment the second one, you will see that the retain cycle disappears and the test will succeed.

 ```swift
     someClosure = { number in self.view(number) }
      // someClosure = { [weak self] number in self?.view(number) }
 ```

-You can find more advanced example of usage bellow.
+You can find a more advanced example of usage below.
 These dealloc tests contain both view coordinator testing and also "invisible" objects testing under real app conditions.
 * https://github.com/strvcom/ios-learning-department-app.git
 * https://github.com/strvcom/iWeather-MVVM.git